 What’s my body doing at four weeks pregnant?

 If you took a blood pregnancy test around this week it would be positive (for a urine pregnancy test, it might be a few days too soon).
 That said, your body knows it is pregnant and is getting ready, big time!
 Some women will be completely oblivious to their growing baby at this stage, others will experience some early pregnancy symptoms such as mood swings, bloating and cramping.

-As the blastocyst begin to attach to your womb, around 30% of women might experience some implantation bleeding.
-Midwife Lesley Gilchrist explains, ‘it’s extremely easy to mistake implantation bleeding for an early period as man of the pre-menstrual symptoms, such as cramps, bloating and mood changes are present with pregnancy too.
-The difference with a period and an implantation bleed is the length of the bleeding, the colour of the bloody loss and the heaviness of the blood flow.
+As the blastocyst begins to attach to your womb, around 30% of women might experience some implantation bleeding.
+Midwife Lesley Gilchrist explains, ‘it’s extremely easy to mistake implantation bleeding for an early period as many of the pre-menstrual symptoms, such as cramps, bloating and mood changes are present with pregnancy too.
+The difference with a period and an implantation bleed is the length of the bleeding, the colour of the blood loss and the heaviness of the blood flow.
 Implantation bleeding is not a sign that there is anything wrong with the pregnancy and there are no links to implantation bleeding and miscarriage.’